 Summers in Mt Hood Territory offer the classic American summer vacation experience.
 You get a taste of The Great Outdoors, exploring mainly unadulterated land, while doing activities that are simply… fun.
+With all the land that is available to you during these summer activities, why not make the most of it by organising an Airsoft activity for you and your friends.
+There are many different types of pistols such as these Airsoft Pistols gas, electric and spring variations to help give you the winning edge, all whilst enjoying the beautiful landscape around you.
 In today’s day and age, when people are inundated with the extreme connectivity of the world, heading up to Mt Hood provides some much needed respite and a chance to bond with nature.
 Coming from a city girl, this says a lot!

 So whether you are looking for an active vacation destination to explore as a young couple, a family, or even a group of friends, Mt Hood should be top on your list!

 Check out my top 5 summer activities to do in Mt Hood Territory:

 You can hike everywhere, and you SHOULD hike everywhere.
 Each trail is a little different than the last.
 Some taking you to grand overlooks, others wind by impressive waterfalls.
 You could even take some camping gear and make it last a few days.
 A tent, some sleeping gear and a cooler (find in-depth reviews at Outdoor Empire) and you’re ready to hit the trails.
 Not to miss: Little Zig Zag Falls Trail, Tom Dick and Harry Mountain for a view of Mirror Lake, and the Wildwood Recreation Site… just to name a few.